Magpol/HowTo-decrypt-Signal.sqlite-for-IOS/README.md

 https://github.com/signalapp/Signal-iOS/blob/e76583ac7d521e32f5de8ba4001f1847dea19c6e/SignalServiceKit/src/Storage/Database/GRDBDatabaseStorageAdapter.swift

 Signal is storing the DB-key in the keyvalue "GRDBDatabaseCipherKeySpec".
 The value is randomly generated when initialising the Database for the first time.
-The Key and value are the stored in the keychaing.
+The Key and value are then stored in the keychain.

      private static let keyServiceName: String = "GRDBKeyChainService" private static let keyName: String = "GRDBDatabaseCipherKeySpec"